 The National Biotoxin Monitoring Programme is carried out to detect naturally occurring marine toxins in shellfish, and to ensure that shellfish is not placed on the market when these toxins are present above the regulatory limits.
 This involves analysing samples of shellfish using a variety of advanced analytic methods such as Liquid Chromatography (UPLC) and Liquid Chromatography Mass Spectrometry (LC-MS/MS) techniques.

 A detailed job description can be downloaded here.

 Duration of Contract:

-A current C.V. and detailed letter of application, summarising experience and skill set applicable to the position should be emailed to recruitment [at] marine [dot] ie or posted to Human Resources at the Marine Institute, Rinville, Oranmore, Galway, H91 R673.
-All correspondence for this post should quote reference MEFSS/STO_PC_PRIMROSE/April 2019.
+A full C.V. together with a letter of application, summarising experience and skill sets applicable to the position should be emailed to recruitment [at] marine [dot] ie or posted to Human Resources at the Marine Institute, Rinville, Oranmore, Co.
+Galway, H91 R673.
+All correspondence for this post should quote reference MEFSS/BTXLA/Oct 19.

-All applications for this post should be received by the Marine Institute in advance of 12 noon on Tuesday 14th May 2019.
-Please note that late applications cannot be accepted.
+All applications for this post should be received by the Marine Institute in advance of 12 noon on Thursday 14th November 2019.
+Please note that late applications will not be accepted

-Use of data- all personal data and the information submitted for this application will be used solely for the purpose of this campaign, after which it will be deleted in line with our data and documents policy.
-All information will be treated with the strictest confidence and accessed only by those involved in the campaign.
+Use of Data – all personal data and the information submitted for this application will be used solely for the purpose of this campaign, after which it will be deleted in line with our data and documents policy.
+All information will be treated with the strictest confidence and accessed only by those involved directly in the campaign.